Home

 Whatever you use, preview it before uploading.
 Don’t assume it looks fine.

-And if you'd like to make things easier on yourself, use a formatting tool (not just Google Sheets or Microsoft Word).
+And if you'd like to make things easier on yourself, use a formatting tool instead of trying to do everything in Google Docs or Microsoft Word.
 We recommend Atticus, which beyond helping you create amazing eBooks, will also help you format print books.

 More on that next.